Green Arrow: Year One: Plot summary

 Oliver Queen is a frivolous playboy and a thrill-seeker.
-After yet another drunken party, he decided to embark on a sea voyage only to be betrayed by his only friend and trusted bodyguard Hackett.
-He then found himself marooned on a deserted jungle island.
+After yet another drunken party, he decides to embark on a sea voyage, only to be betrayed by his only friend and trusted bodyguard Hackett.
+After being thrown overboard, he washes up on an apparently deserted jungle island.

-Oliver survived his new unforgiving environment with nothing more than a makeshift bow and arrows, gradually realizing that he is a natural-born bowman.
-Being stranded on the island for months taught him to treasure the simple things he had squandered and for the first time in his life, he felt really happy.
+Oliver survives his new, unforgiving environment for months with merely a makeshift bow and arrows, gradually coming to realize that he is a natural-born bowman.
+Being stranded on the island teaches him to treasure the simple things in life that he had previously squandered, and for the first time in his life, he feels truly happy.

-Things took a turn for the worse when he learned that the island was not as deserted as he thought.
-A woman whom he called China White had enslaved the island's inhabitants and forced them to grow opium and manufacture heroin.
-After a tussle with Hackett, who turned out to be her business associate, Oliver was seriously wounded.
-Taiana, one of the natives of the island, saved him from certain death.
+Things take a turn for the worse when he learns that the island is, in fact, inhabited.
+A woman who he calls China White has enslaved the island's inhabitants and forced them to grow opium and manufacture heroin.
+After a tussle with Hackett, her business associate, Oliver is seriously wounded; he is saved from certain death by Taiana, one of the island's natives.
+Her selfless act of kindness opens Oliver's eyes to the reality that he had taken his life and wealth for granted, and stepped over the underprivileged on his way to the top.

-Her selfless act of kindness opened Oliver's eyes to the guilt he had been carrying his entire life: the guilt of stepping over the underprivileged on his way to the top.
-To repay the debt he owed Taiana, he made it his life's calling to fight for the rights of the downtrodden.
-He then freed the slaves by taking down China White's organization, armed only with Howard Hill's bow (which the earlier party had an auction for) and a dozen arrows.
+Oliver frees the slaves and takes down White's organization armed only with Howard Hill's bow, which White had held an auction for, and a dozen arrows.
+When the authorities arrive, Oliver downplays his role in the affair, sacrificing the credit of busting a major drug ring in order to protect the lives of Taiana's people.

-When the authorities arrived, Oliver downplayed the whole scenario.
-He sacrificed the credit of busting a drug ring in order to protect the lives of Taiana's people.
-Believing that it is not his style to bask in the limelight anymore, he chose to live a double-life as a brash socialite by day and by night, someone he never dreamed he would be, a hero.
-Upon his return to Star City, he crafted a costume and took the name Taiana gave him: Green Arrow.
+To repay his debt to Taiana, Oliver makes it his life's calling to fight for the rights of the downtrodden.
+Believing that it is not his style to bask in the limelight anymore, he chooses to live a double life as a brash socialite by day and by night, a hero.
+Upon his return to Star City, he crafts a costume and takes the name Taiana gave him: Green Arrow.